telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 1. (For iOS 10.3+) Go to **Settings** > **General** > **About** > **Certificate Trust Settings** and enable full trust for the **DO_NOT_TRUST_FiddlerRoot** certificate.
 Note that you will see the **DO_NOT_TRUST_FiddlerRoot** certificate only after completing the previous step.

-The last step is crucial, and HTTPS browsing will fail if the certificate is not fully trusted!
+>importatnt The last step is crucial, and HTTPS browsing will fail if the certificate is not fully trusted!
 Newer iOS versions will show that the certificate is successfully installed.
 Still, HTTPS sites will fail to open due to security errors if the certificate is not explicitly enabled/fully trusted.

 ## Configuring the iOS Simulator